 Having said that, you need to know that it is a routine that needs to be kept as a top priority on your work list or checklist once you are home.

-Off coursework is a priority because it buys you your bread and butter but investing time in your child is particularly in their early years, (0 -5 years) is an investment worth crores of rupees.
+Offcourse work is a priority because it helps you buy your bread and butter but investing time in your child is particularly in their early years, (0 -5 years) is an investment worth crores of rupees.
 When your kids start school, the responsibilities go up.
-You not only need to spend time with your kids all the more to bond so well that they share their secrets to an extent with you.
-Well, if your kid is a teen, that expecting to share every secret of theirs is apparently a hypothetical one.
+You need to spend time with your kids all the more to bond so well that they share their secrets to an extent with you.
+Well, if your kid is a teen, expecting to share every secret of theirs is apparently a hypothetical one

-But, even though you are not bonding high time with your children, a good idea is to try and find out what they do in school on an everyday basis.
+But, even though you are not bonding high time with your children, a good idea is to try and find out what they do in school on an everyday basis, more so if your child is a preschooler.
 Routine questions like how was your day are okay to ask but you need to go beyond that to find out more.
-Here’s a run-down five questions that you may ask your pre -school kids after they come home from school.
+Here’s run-down of five questions that you may ask your preschool kids after they come home from school.

 Whom did you sit with today?

 This is a question that will help you know about your child’s buddies.
 This will help you understand what type of kids your child befriends and it even helps you bond well.
 Children feel bored if you start a conversation around studies, but if it is around playing and their friends they would love to talk.
 So beginning your conversations with such questions is a good idea to engage them in a conversation.
 You can even go on asking about their best friends.